-Section 4 of the DFE guidance Keeping Children Safe in Education provides further guidance.
+Part 4 of the DFE guidance Keeping Children Safe in Education provides further guidance.
 In addition to the school's own procedures, multi-agency procedures can be found on the school's website.

 There are occasions when a person who works with children behaves in a way that is concerning and raises questions about their ability to recognise and take steps to safeguard children in their care that may not always meet the threshold of LADO.
 As an employer the school has a duty to consider whether the issue indicates that they are unsuitable to continue in their role for the immediate future or indefinitely.
-These are known as issues of suitability and if not being dealt with under the managing allegations procedures, would be dealt with via the school's disciplinary procedures.
+These are known as issues of suitability and if they do not meet the harm threshold for allegations they would be dealt with via the school's disciplinary and low level concerns procedures.
 Issues of suitability can include:

-- · Where an employee is being investigated for an offence against an adult, or - Their behaviour in their personal lives brings into question their suitability to work with children
+- Where an employee is being investigated for an offence against an adult, or - Their behaviour in their personal lives brings into question their suitability to work with children